ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 date: 2023-02-03T00:00:00+02:00
 publishdate: 2023-02-03T00:00:00+02:00
 lastmod: 2023-02-03T00:00:00+02:00
-tags: [ "Azure", "Application Insights", "Bicep", "Infra as Code", "PowerShell" ]
+tags: [ "Azure", "Azure CLI", "Application Insights", "Bicep", "Continuous Integration", "Infra as Code", "PowerShell" ]
 summary: "In this post I explain how to deploy an Azure workbook using Bicep and set environment specific variables.
 I'll also show how to deploy an Application Insights function with the Azure CLI."
 draft: true
 ---